jhogan/core/README.md

 If the `B` function is encountered, you will be dropped into PDB.

+### When exceptions are caught ###

-If an exception is raised an caught, you may find yourself in the `except` block not knowing where the exception was actually raised.
+If an exception is raised and caught, you may find yourself in the `except` block not knowing where the exception was actually raised.
 Another function from `dbg` called `PM` is imported in most modules: